 How does DBS Woman's World Card Compare Against Other Cards?

 Read our comparisons of DBS Woman's World Card with other cards and learn what makes each card unique in their own way.
 We compare and contrast each card to highlight its uniqueness to help you identify the card that you need.

-Shoppers looking to maximise rewards for online and fashion spend might want to consider Citi Rewards Visa Card.
+Shoppers looking to maximise rewards for online and fashion spend might want to consider Citi Rewards Card.
 While cardholders earn only 0.4 miles per S$1 on general spend, they receive 4 miles per S$1 spend on online transactions as well as on clothes, bags, or shoes–both locally and overseas.

 DBS Woman's World Card limits rewards-eligible purchases to online only.
 However, travel bookings are rewarded; Citi Rewards Card excludes online bookings from earning rewards.
 Citi Rewards Card also caps monthly rewards at 4,000/month, while DBS Woman's World Card sets its cap at 8,000.
 Finally, Citi Rewards Card has an annual fee of S$192.6 which is only waived the first year, while DBS Woman's World offers a waiver.
 Overall, shoppers who want rewards for spend both online and offline may prefer Citi Rewards Card.

 DBS Woman's World Card v.
 OCBC Titanium Rewards Card